Circa 1920. Photograph by Société d'histoire Mouillepied — Fonds Société chorale de Saint-Lambert.

 • Corporate and private donations

-The SLCS provides official income tax receipts for each deductible part.
+The SLCS provides official income tax receipts.

 To communicate with one of the members of the board of directors, please send an email to the address below: